-Many website owners remain unaware their website is hacked, leaving their company open to data breaches and potential lawsuits and fines for spamming.
-Small business websites are the lowest hanging fruit for hackers because so many owners ignore security.
-With an easy target, attackers are free to cause havoc and destroy your online reputation.
+During the pandemic, when businesses and schools and really everything moved online, there was a significant increase in Cyber Crime.
+While you may think your website is too small to be a target, you might be wrong.
+Small business websites are the lowest hanging fruit for hackers because so many owners ignore security and the upkeep of their website.
+With an easy target, hackers are free to cause havoc and destroy your online reputation.

 Your chances aren’t good if your security is poor.
-More than 70% of WordPress installations are vulnerable to hacker attacks, according to the hosting company, Alexa.
+More than 70% of WordPress installations are vulnerable to hacker attacks, according to the hosting company Alexa.

 Defence is the best protection.
 Harden your site to make it harder for hackers to attack.
 Low security websites are like leaving the door closed but unlocked.
 Lock it to make it harder for the hackers to attack.